sherpalabsio/local_sherpa/README.md

 ### Env loading and unloading

+- Sherpa supports nested envs
+  - It unload the envs in the correct order to restore the overridden items.
 - Sherpa does not unload the loaded envs when you `cd` into a subdirectory.
-- Sherpa can load nested envs and unload them in the correct order so your previously loaded envs are restored even if the nested envs override them.

 #### Demo